This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 - 4 tablespoons walnuts or 1½ tablespoons nut butter

-- 3 tablespoons cocoa powder dutch process, extra 1 tbsp if not using chocolate chips
+- 3 tablespoons cocoa powder dutch process, extra 1 tablespoon if not using chocolate chips

 - 1 tablespoon maple syrup or honey, adjust to taste